 In 1995, a Facilities Master Plan was created to guide the organization in maintaining and improving this valuable community asset.

-In 2008-2009, the Clemens Center is entering its 32nd season having completed Phases 1 and 2 of the Facilities Master Plan.
-Today, the Clemens Center is the region’s premier performing arts center with state-of-the art facilities that allow us to present a vast spectrum of performance experiences in a sparkling clean, comfortable environment that honors our rich architectural legacy.
+By 2008-2009, the Clemens Center had completed Phases 1 and 2 of the Facilities Master Plan.
+In 2017-18, the Clemens Center will celebrate its 40th Anniversary as the region’s premier performing arts center with state-of-the art facilities that allow us to present a vast spectrum of performance experiences in a sparkling clean, comfortable environment that honors our rich architectural legacy.